jimmo/ncss-embedded/chapters/10-pyboard-quokka.md

 n.show()
 ```

-To access the built-in NeoPixels on teh Quokka, just pass no pin or number of LEDs to the `NeoPixel` constructor:
+To access the built-in NeoPixels on the Quokka, just pass no pin or number of LEDs to the `NeoPixel` constructor:

 ```python
 from quokka import *